Miami Pop Festival (album)

 Miami Pop Festival is a posthumous live album by the Jimi Hendrix Experience, documenting their May 18, 1968 performance at the Pop & Underground Festival in Hallandale, Florida.
 It features eight songs recorded during their evening performance, along with two extra songs.

 The album was released on November 5, 2013, in conjunction with the Jimi Hendrix video documentary, Hear My Train A Comin'.
 "Fire" and "Foxey Lady", recorded during the afternoon-show, were also released as a stereo 45 rpm single.
 The album reached number 39 on the US Billboard 200 album chart and number 120 on the Belgian (Walloon) chart.

 Critical reception

-In a review for AllMusic, Mark Demming gave the album three and a half out of five stars, noting that "the recording is clean and full of detail ... and the Experience sound quite good ... but it doesn't cast much new light on his music or his performance style, making for a good but not a great live release".
+In a review for AllMusic, Mark Demming gave the album three and a half out of five stars and writes "the recording is clean and full of detail ... and the Experience sound quite good ... but it doesn't cast much new light on his music or his performance style, making for a good but not a great live release."

 Track listing

+Hendrix wrote all of the songs, except where noted.